Open Russia: Objectives

 The new Open Russia declared that it would focus on several key areas including independent media, political education, the rule of law, and support for political prisoners.
 Also featured is an extensive Reforms Program aimed at reforming law enforcement and the Constitution to ensure justice and democracy.
 In addition, Open Russia endorses free and fair elections, and, while staying out of direct political involvement, will lend support to candidates who also promote fair elections.

 Interviewed in an October 2014 article in the Wall Street Journal, Khodorkovsky said he planned to use Open Russia to push for a constitutional conference that would shift power away from the presidency and toward the legislature and judiciary.
 This stems, from Khodorkovsky's opinion, from the root cause of Russia's problems - namely the absence of the rule of law.

 Activities

 On September 13–14, 2014, Open Russia presented talks by Lyudmila Ulytskaya, Arina Borodina, and Dmitry Olshansky.
 The foundation's Open Lecture projected a series of live talks that toured across Russia.
 To date there have been seven online forums hosted by Open Russia on topics ranging from healthcare reform to combating corruption.

 Open Russia reported that it will support twenty-five candidates in the upcoming September parliamentary elections.
 Although it has yet to choose the candidates it will support, the organization has stated it already has two candidates from the Parnas party it is considering.

 Russian state ban

-In mid 2017 Open Russia was designated as an undesirable organisation by the office of the Prosecutor General of Russia, effectively banning its activities in Russia.
+Open Russia, along with other dissident groups, was the target of an intensified crackdown by the Russian government in the 2010s.
+In mid-2017, the Prosecutor General of Russia designated Open Russia as "undesirable" under the 2015 Russian undesirable organizations law, effectively banning its activities in Russia.
+Amnesty International noted that, while previous civil society groups had been targeted by the law, the designation of Open Russia marked the first time that the Russian government banned "a civil society group that was founded by Russians and operates only in Russia."

-In December 2017 Roskomnadzor added the website of the organisation to a registry of blocked sites.
+The group is the target of Internet censorship by the Russian authorities: in December 2017, Roskomnadzor added Open Russia's website to its registry of blocked sites.